Muhammad-Suleman-Hamza/Legal-Mind-AI-FE/README.md

 # LegalMind Case Study — Fullstack Frontend Prototype

 ## Overview
-This is a **frontend prototype** for the Capgemini Full Stack Developer case study.
+This is a **frontend prototype** for the Full Stack Developer case study.
 It demonstrates a **legal AI chat interface**, **file upload**, **PDF viewer**, and **role based access control** (RBAC) using **React, TypeScript, Tailwind, Zustand, and React Query**.

 ---